MDS-007-52/ShinySingleFit/README.md

 Second block is for uploading your spectra and some additional data we need for the analysis.

+### Loading spectra

+Press "Browse" button under "Load your spectra" label and upload any amount of the files containing experimental data.
+Files should contain two columns: the first one is frequency (currently, on 2023.12.26, only MHz units are supported), the second one is spectrometer signal or absorption coefficient in any arbitrary units.
+Columns starting from number three, if existing, will be ignored.
+In the "Commented lines" input value you can specify how the lines in your files are commented (the most common options are `#` or `//`, the former is set as default).

+### Loading recordings metadata

-"Load recordings info" section: here you should load a single file with the list of filenames and experimental conditions the spectra were recorded under.
+Press "Browse" button under "Load recordings info" and upload a single file with the list of filenames and experimental conditions the spectra were recorded under.
 It should contain 7 columns:

 1. filename